LIFE-Home/MistyGPT/README.md

 - The API is currently hosted on [Vercel](https://vercel.com/life-homes-projects/misty-gpt)

-- The repository used for the hosting is a fork of this repository and is located [here](https://github.com/LIFE-Home/MistyGPT)
+- The original repository is located [here](https://github.com/lifehome-illinois/MistyGPT), and the fork used for hosting is located [here](https://github.com/LIFE-Home/MistyGPT)

 - The API URL for sending requests is located [here](https://misty-gpt-zeta.vercel.app)